mirroir-mcp

-Give your AI an iPhone.
+Give your AI eyes, hands, and a real iPhone.

 $ /bin/bash -c "$(curl -fsSL https://mirroir.dev/get-mirroir.sh)"